 13.2.4.3 State machine

-The SWAP server maintains state information about ongoing WebRTC sessions.
+The SWAP server maintains state information about ongoing RTC sessions.
 The following state machine reflects the state tracked by the SWAP server.

 Figure 13.2.4.3-1: SWAP state machine

 The SWAP protocol is designed to adhere to the JSON Session Establishment Protocol (JSEP) state machine as defined in [10].
 The JSEP state machine is reproduced in the following figure.